 Biophilic design principles further enhance sustainability by integrating organic architecture, vegetation, daylighting, and natural ventilation.
 This creates welcoming indoor environments aligned with human biological needs and the natural world.

 When designing your dream home, consider flowing, open-concept layouts.
 Relocate interior walls to optimize sunlight penetration.
 Align large, high-performance windows with breezes and views.
-Add operable skylights, light wells, whole-house fans, and stack ventilation as needed.
+Add operable skylights, light wells, solar tubes, whole-house fans, and stack ventilation as needed.
 Use shading, shelves, and smart glass to prevent glare and overheating.
+Choose light-colored finishes on walls and ceilings, place mirrors strategically, and keep window areas free of clutter so that daylight reaches every corner of your living space.

-The rewards will be ample natural light to elevate your mood and awaken your mind.
-Fresh, healthy air to enliven your body and spirit.
+The rewards will be ample natural light to elevate your mood, awaken your mind, and support your immune system.
+Fresh, healthy air to enliven your body and spirit — free from the mold, moisture, and accumulated pollutants that plague poorly ventilated spaces.
 And an inviting, sustainable home in harmony with nature.